joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 <div>

-The Camera object allows you to connect to the user’s local camera and broadcast the video either locally (back to the user) or remotely to a server (such as Flash Media Server).
+The Camera object allows you to connect to the user's local camera and broadcast the video either locally (back to the user) or remotely to a server (such as Flash Media Server).

-Using the Camera class, you can access the following kinds of information about the user’s camera:
+Using the Camera class, you can access the following kinds of information about the user's camera:

-- Which cameras installed on the user’s computer or device are available
+- Which cameras installed on the user's computer or device are available

 - Whether a camera is installed

-- Whether Flash Player is allowed or denied access to the user’s camera
+- Whether Flash Player is allowed or denied access to the user's camera

 - Which camera is currently active